 A: National Translation Month (NTM) is a celebration of literary translations throughout the month of September.
-Each year, we publish award-winning authors and translators on our web site; we hold numerous readings across the U.S., London and other cities in collaboration with At the Inkwell and other organizations; and we celebrate accomplished translators through social media campaigns and interview series.
-Since its creation, National Translation Month has built a large following of 5,000+ fans on social media, bringing awareness and promoting literature in translation each September.
+Each year, we publish award-winning authors and translators on our web site.
+We also hold readings across the U.S., in London, and in other cities in collaboration with At the Inkwell and other partners, and we celebrate authors and translators through social media campaigns.
+Since its creation in 2013, National Translation Month has built a large following of 6,000+ fans on social media, bringing awareness and promoting literature in translation each September.

 Q: Who started it?

-A: Inspired by the successful celebrations of Black History Month (February), Women’s History Month (March), and Academy of American Poets’ National Poetry Month (April), National Translation Month was founded in 2013 by poet, author, educator, and journalist Loren Kleinman and by Romanian-born poet, editor, and translator Claudia Serea.
-Along the way, we partnered with numerous organizations, literary journals, publishers, presses, and organizers, most notably At the Inkwell, our events and readings organizer led by Monique Antonette Lewis.
+A: Inspired by the successful celebrations of Black History Month (February), Women’s History Month (March), and Academy of American Poets’ National Poetry Month (April), National Translation Month was founded in 2013 by poet, author, educator, and journalist, Loren Kleinman and by Romanian-born poet, editor, and translator, Claudia Serea.
+Along the way, we partnered with numerous organizations, literary journals, publishers, and presses, most notably At the Inkwell, our events and readings organizer led by Monique Antonette Lewis.
 You can see our list of partners here.

 Q: Why was September chosen for National Translation Month?

 A: September 30 is already celebrated worldwide as International Translation Day with the feast of Saint Jerome, the beloved patron of librarians and libraries, schoolchildren, students, Bible scholars, and translators.
 It seemed only fitting to launch a month-long celebration in September—in an ultimate effort to encourage literary translation readership year-round.

 Q: What are the goals of National Translation Month?